Voted Best Personal Injury Law Firm By Georgia Lawyers

 Georgia’s modified comparative negligence rule (O.C.G.A. § 51-12-33) may reduce compensation if you’re found partially at fault, and the two-year statute of limitations (O.C.G.A. § 9-3-33) adds urgency, especially under the stricter standards of the 2025 Georgia Tort Reform Law (effective April 21, 2025).
 With many restrictions from the 2025 Georgia Tort Reform Law, there is a greater need for a bus accident attorney in these claims than ever.

-Led by Matt Wetherington, a Georgia Super Lawyer, our bus accident attorneys, with over $100 million in verdicts, provide expert representation across Fulton and DeKalb Counties.
+Led by Matt Wetherington, a Georgia Super Lawyer, our Atlanta bus accident attorneys, with over $500 million in verdicts, provide expert representation across Atlanta, Fulton and DeKalb Counties.
 Contact us for a free consultation to start your bus accident claim.
 Call our bus accident lawyer at (404) 888-4444 or fill out our free consultation form today.

-What Are the Qualities to Look for in a Bus Accident Lawyer?
+What Are the Qualities to Look for in an Atlanta Bus Accident Attorney?

 - Expertise in Bus Accident Cases: Your bus accident lawyer must understand Georgia’s traffic laws (O.C.G.A. § 40-6-1 et seq.), common carrier regulations (O.C.G.A. § 46-9-132), and personal injury statutes (O.C.G.A. § 51-1-2), and the complexities of proving fault against transit companies or government entities.
 They should be able to deal with how the 2025 Georgia tort reform law affects your claim.
 Experience with Atlanta cases, like MARTA crashes in midtown Atlanta, and analyzing black box data or maintenance records is essential.
 Our team excels at proving negligence.